 You hate it.
 You’re a very punctual person and it’s really upsetting to you that your partner doesn’t have the same appreciation for being on time that you do.

-Can you see how that’s you trying to control your partner into changing?
-You’re dropping an ultimatum to try and get your partner to do something different than they way they’d do it on their own.
+You’re doing things – fighting, getting angry, making them wrong, belittling, using an ultimatum – to try and get your partner to do something different than they way they’d do it on their own.

-- Judgmental or condescending statements:This can be as simple as “you’re not wearing that to the dinner are you?”
+- This can be as simple as “you’re not wearing that to the dinner are you?”
 That’s you again trying to control/ change how your partner was going to show up.

-- Becoming angry:Using anger to try and move your partner into submission about something; you know they hate it when you get angry and will usually give in when you do so you resort to being angry to get your way.
+- Using anger to try and move your partner into submission about something; you know they hate it when you get angry and will usually give in so you resort to being angry to get your way.

-- When someone is interrupting or talking over another, the message being sent is “my thought/ message is more important than yours so you should listen to mine and get on side you knob”.
+- When someone is interrupting or talking over another, the message being sent is “my thought/ message is more important than yours so you should listen to mine and get on side ”.

-- Ignoring or giving the Silent T
+Ignoring or giving the Silent Treatment:

-reatment:Anytime you are purposefully withholding communication or ignoring your partner in an effort to teach them a lesson, or get them to start/ stop doing something, you are again trying to control/ change them.
+- Anytime you are purposefully withholding communication or ignoring your partner in an effort to teach them a lesson, or get them to start/ stop doing something, you are trying to control/ change them.

-- Crying: Yup, even crying can be a control/change tactic.
+- Yup, even crying can be a control/change tactic.
 If you know your partner gets really uncomfortable when you cry so you sometimes use it to change (control) their behaviour, that’s you trying to change or control your partner.

 If only they would: